 The technique with which you phrase the survey question sometimes impacts the type of response you receive.

-And among the first considerations, you must make is whether to offer an open-ended or closed-ended question.
+And among the first considerations, you must make is whether to offer an open-ended question or closed-ended question.

 Asking people what they are thinking is still the only way to reach out to what they are thinking.